realtyem/synapse-workers/README.md

 [Synapse Configuration Manual](https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html)

 Two things make this container better than others I've seen:
-1. You can delete your homeserver.yaml(the main configuration file) and it will just remake it based on variables you declare.
+1. You can delete your homeserver.yaml(the main configuration file) and it will just remake it based on variables you declare(If you haven't declared them, obviously that won't work right).
 Keeps everything clean and up-to-date.
 Everything can be stored in the template for ease of use.
 If you use an existing homeserver.yaml, you shouldn't need to do anything to update your listeners(TODO: need to check this is true if using the historical 8448 port still.
 I have no way to verify this.)
 2. Adding workers so that it can truly be multiprocess capable is as simple as adding the names to an environmental variable and recreating(or force updating) the container.
  All the worker details including reverse proxying of endpoints and replication is